Big tech ruled the decade, We Work raised eyebrows in 2019

-Facebook, Apple, Amazon, and Google are the most important companies of the decade, according to a survey of the Fast Company Impact Council, while We Work (as a cautionary tale) earned a spot on members’ list of the most important company of 2019.
+Facebook, Apple, Amazon, and Google are the most important companies of the decade, according to a survey of the Fast Company Impact Council, while We Work (as a cautionary tale) earned a spot on members’ list of the most important companies of 2019.

 We surveyed the council, an invitation-only group of founders, innovative executives, and some of the most creative people in business, to get their outlook for the year ahead and beyond.
 We also asked them to look back on 2019 and the decade to understand what companies and products they think shaped business and society.